'Not the Norm': HSU Students, Faculty Speak out on Racism

 “Where can students go for help, honestly?”
 Bell asked the senate.
 “It shouldn’t be this hard to find some resources on campus, but it's the sad truth.”

 As the senate meeting dwindled down to its last speaker, attention turned to senate member Erik Eschker, who students claimed rolled his eyes and didn’t acknowledge the severity of the discussion at hand.
-The economics professor was derided as he tried to respond, saying something about having some personal problems he was dealing with as students pointed out that such disregard are why progress is hard at HSU when the problem can’t even be acknowledged.
+The economics professor was derided as he tried to respond, saying something about having some personal problems he was dealing with.
+Students pointed out that such instances are why progress is hard at HSU when the problem can’t even be acknowledged.

 Various senate members agreed with some of the audience’s opinions, including the need to address some changes within the university and support students of color.